 our fibro bodies.

-I talk about this on the Reducing Toxicity page and throughout the website.
+I talk about this in the Environmental Illness article and throughout the website.
 My personal story with auto immune illness at a young age tells why I am so passionate about this.
 I simply do not use store bought body products and use only dye and scent free laundry soap and other natural agents such as vinegar, peroxide and baking soda.

 Also, without putting too many limits on our daily lives, we try to avoid outside environments that are toxic such as extended periods in shopping malls, clothing stores filled with formaldehyde, veterinary clinics, etc. Any place where a high level of chemicals are used and are off-gassing is generally not a safe place for a fibro body.